 Effective for taxes payable beginning July 1, 2013, there is a four-month grace period for complying with property tax due dates for homestead property owned by a qualifying individual who is on federal active service.
 No late fees or penalties may be assessed during the grace period.
 A qualifying taxpayer will not be deemed delinquent if payment is made by the end of the grace period.
-The taxpayer must provide proof that they were on federal active service on the date the payment was originally due (Minnesota Statute 279.01 and 279.02).
+The taxpayer must provide proof that they were on federal active service on the date the payment was originally due (M.S.
+279.01, subd.
+5 and 279.02, subd.
+2).

-"Federal active service" excludes federally funded state active service and means service or duty under United States Code, title 10, other service or duty as may be required by law, regulation, or order of the United States government, and travel to or from that service or duty (Minnesota Statute 190.05).
+"Federal active service" excludes federally funded state active service and means service or duty under United States Code, title 10, other service or duty as may be required by law, regulation, or order of the United States government, and travel to or from that service or duty (M.S.
+190.05).